sklassen/erlang-linalg-native/README.md

 those NIFs.
 This code was written to be readable and (maybe) teachable rather than fast.

+Erlang's lists:nth indexes start at 1; and linalg's Row, Col, Cell, ArgMax and ArgMin function use this convention.
+This differs from python et al at start at 0.
+Like the numpy and scipy, matrix input is alway expected to be Row Major.

 Suggestions, enhancements and pull-requests welcomed.

 # Installation